 Learning Ansible with Jesse Keating

-Explore Ansible, an easy-to-use IT automation engine.
-Learn about the basic purpose of Ansible, the different components that make up this software, and the variety of high-level use cases that it was designed to handle.
+Discover Ansible, the IT automation engine.
+Learn about the different components that make up the software, as well as a variety of high-level use cases it was designed to handle.

 59m 56s • COURSE